 - Academic chemists are able to spend 100% of their effort on your problem during the summer months.
 If the median salary of $70k is for 9-months, then funding this scientist for three full months in the summer is only $23k.
 Universities tack on varying amounts of overhead and fringe benefits costs to this number so the actual costs will be more like $40k ($85 / hr all-inclusive).
 This is still a very reasonable amount for 3-months of a PhD chemist’s time.

 - Academic institutions have an amazing array of instrumentation that your company could not justify purchasing.
 The overhead costs tacked onto the academic chemist’s labor rate is the price of admission to the instrumentation lab or computational facility.
-Our lab charges consumables costs on a per-day or per-sample basis in the range of $20.
-This may seem to add up, but so do the costs of solvents, vials, etc.
+Our lab charges consumables costs on a per-day or per-sample basis in the range of $50.
+This may seem to add up, but so do the costs of solvents, vials, gloves, etc.

 - Academic institutions are FULL of eager chemistry majors who LOVE to study research problems that are “real life”.
 These students are also inexpensive when compared to hourly chemical technicians.
 A typical student will have a fully-burdened (with overhead) rate of $20 per hour all-inclusive.
 These students will graduate with a working knowlege of your industry and will be excellent prospects for future hires.